appvia/tako/docs/reference/config-example.md

           domain:                                        # Default: "" (no ingress).
 Possible options: "" | "default" | domain.com,otherdomain.com (comma separated domain names).
 When with "default" or domain name(s) - it'll generate an ingress object and expose service externally.
           tlsSecret:                                     # Default: "" (no tls).
 Kubernetes secret name where certs will be loaded from.
       workload:                                          # K8s workload configuration (only required if values are overridden)
+        command:                                         # Default: nil.
+When defined it'll override start command defined in the container.
+          - /bin/sh
+        commandArgs:                                     # Default: nil.
+When defined it'll override command arguments defined in the container.
+          - -c
+          - /do/something
         annotations:                                     # Default: nil.
 A key/value map to attach metadata to a K8s Pod Spec in a deployable object, e.g. Deployment, StatefulSet, etc...
           key-one: value one
           key-two: value two
         autoscale:                                       # Configures an application for auto-scaling.